jorycz/tasmota-alerter/README.md

 MQTT_TOPICS:            #optional.
 Default is "tele/+/+, stat/+/+".
 If you are using deeper topics, you can set as "tele/#, stat/#".
 STATUS_UPDATE_SECONDS:  #optional.
 Default is 0 (disabled).
 This is how often a status update will be requested.
 LOG_LEVEL:              #optional.
 Default is info.
 Severity level for log output.
 Possible values: debug, info, warn, error.
+SMTP_SERVER_HOST:       #optional.
+Default is localhost.
+Email server hostname / IP.
+SMTP_SERVER_PORT:       #optional.
+Default is 25.
+Email server port.
 ```
-* Special note about STATUS_UPDATE_SECONDS.
+* Special note about **STATUS_UPDATE_SECONDS**.
 This function is not needed now.
 Just setup plugs to send info every 30s in Logging section of plug GUI.
 Default is 300s.
 ```
 go build -o tasmota-alerter ./main cp systemd/tasmota-alerter.service /etc/systemd/system/